lidofinance/lido-dao/README.md

 The **Lido on Ethereum Liquid Staking Protocol** allows their users to earn staking rewards on the Beacon chain without locking Ether or maintaining staking infrastructure.

-Users can deposit Ether to the Lido smart contract and receive stETH tokens in return.
+Users can deposit ether to the Lido smart contract and receive stETH tokens in return.
 The smart contract then stakes tokens with the DAO-picked node operators.
-Users' deposited funds are pooled by the DAO, node operators never have direct access to the users' assets.
+Users' deposited funds are pooled by the DAO, and node operators never have direct access to the users' assets.

-Unlike staked ether, the stETH token is free from the limitations associated with a lack of liquidity and can be transferred at any time.
-The stETH token balance corresponds to the amount of Ether that the holder could request to withdraw.
+Unlike staked ether, the stETH token is free from the limitations associated with a lack of liquidity, and can be transferred at any time.
+The stETH token balance corresponds to the amount of ether that the holder could request to withdraw.

 **NB:** It's advised to read [Documentation](https://docs.lido.fi/) before getting started with this repo.